KabriAcid/ammamricemill/bolt-ai-prompt.md

 ## 1. Global Rules & Tech Stack

 - **Preserve v1:** All v1 fields, columns, and actions are compulsory; do not remove or rename any required element. v2+ can add optional enhancements.
-- **DRY & Maintainable:** Use only shared components/utilities for all UI/UX.
+- **DRY & Maintainable:** Use only shared components from `src/components/ui/` for all UI/UX.
 All code must be DRY, maintainable, and production-ready.
+Never import from `src/components/` directly—always use the `/ui/` subdirectory.
 - **Premium UI/UX:** All pages must use shared UI components (Card, Button, Table, Modal, Tabs, FilterBar, etc.) for every action, stat, and layout.
-No custom styles for buttons, tables, or modals—always use the shared component and its props (icon, variant, loading, etc.).
+No custom styles for buttons, tables, or modals—always use the shared component and its props (icon, variant, loading, children, etc.).
 - **Config-Driven:** All tables, columns, summary rows, and actions must be config-driven and defined at the top of each page.
 Navigation and permissions are config-driven.
+Table columns use the `TableColumn[]` type from `types/index.ts`.
 - **State/Data:** All CRUD/data logic is handled in the page component using useState/useEffect.
 Table columns, summary logic, and actions are always config-driven and DRY.
 - **Card Stat Layout:** All stat/KPI cards use the Card component with a left-aligned Lucide icon, right-stacked title/value, and premium styling (`shadow-card-hover`, responsive, animated).
 See Card.tsx for implementation details.
 - **Accessibility:** All forms must have labels, aria attributes, high-contrast support, and keyboard navigation (modals close on `esc`).
 - **Color Palette:** Primary: #AF792F (bg-primary), Secondary: #b8c4a7 (bg-secondary), use only these for accents/highlights/focus.
 - **Layout:** Responsive, mobile-first, grid-based, compact, clean, consistent spacing/typography.
 Avoid excessive gradients/custom styles unless specified.
 - **Navigation:** Each main sidebar link is a directory; each sub-nav link is a file in that directory.
 Use React Router for navigation.
 Route paths mirror directory structure.
 - **Code Quality:** DRY, readable, maintainable.
 No inline styles unless necessary.
-Use TypeScript types/interfaces for all data.
-Centralize types in `types/entities.ts`.
+Use
 - **UX:** Robust error handling and empty states.
 All pages must be visually/functionally consistent.

 ## 2. UI/UX & Shared Components

-- **Shared Components:** Button, Spinner, EmptyState, Tabs, Table (DataTable), Card, FormField, Modal, FilterBar, etc. All pages must use these for every action, stat, and layout.
-Always check and reuse their props (e.g., variant, size, icon, loading for Button) to maximize flexibility and consistency.
+- **Shared Components:** Button, Spinner, EmptyState, Tabs, Table (DataTable), Card, Modal, FilterBar, etc. All pages must use these for every action, stat, and layout.
+Always check and reuse their props (e.g., variant, size, icon, loading, children for Button) to maximize flexibility and consistency.
+All imports must be from `src/components/ui/`.
-- **Tables:** Use shared Table everywhere (pagination, filters, actions as props, summaryRow for totals).
-All tables/lists must support: pagination (10, 25, 50, 100), search/filter (all relevant fields), row selection (checkboxes), bulk delete, actions (edit, delete, print, new, view as applicable).
-Table columns and summary logic must be config-driven.
+- **Tables:** Use the shared Table component from `src/components/ui/Table` everywhere.
+Table columns are defined as `TableColumn[]` from `types/index.ts`.
+Table props include `data`, `columns`, `loading`, `selection`, `actions`, `summaryRow`, and `pagination`.
+All tables/lists must support: pagination, search/filter (via FilterBar), row selection (checkboxes), bulk delete, and config-driven actions.
+Do not use non-existent props like `rowKey`, `onAction`, or `pageSizes`.
-- **Forms:** Use shared FormField utilities (label, error, validation).
-Input widths should match expected content.
-All forms use shared input styles and Button for actions.
+- **Forms:** Use shared input styles and Button for actions.
+All forms must use accessible labels and aria attributes.
+The Button component always requires a `children` prop (even if just `""`).
 - **Modals:** All "New"/"Edit" modals use the same fields; Edit pre-fills data.
-Use shared modal props pattern: `item: EntityType | null`, `onClose`, `onSave`.
+Use the shared Modal component from `src/components/ui/Modal` with props: `isOpen`, `onClose`, `title`, `children`, and optional `size`.
 Modals close on 'esc'.
 Long modals: scrollable, no visible scrollbars, action buttons fixed at bottom.
 All forms and modals use the same input and Button styles.
+Do not use non-existent props like `open`, `onSave`, or `item` on Modal.
 - **Photo Columns:** Any table with photo data must include a photo column.
-- **KPI/Stat Cards:** Use Card layout: left icon (primary-800), right stacked title/value, white, rounded, subtle shadow, hover effect, responsive, animated.
+- **KPI/Stat Cards:** Use Card layout: left icon (primary-800, as a ReactNode), right stacked title/value, white, rounded, subtle shadow, hover effect, responsive, animated.
 Use for summary/stat cards where relevant.
 All stat cards must use the Card component and icon prop as in Card.tsx.
+Pass Lucide icons as `<Icon className="w-6 h-6 text-primary-800" />` to the `icon` prop.
 - **Charts:** Use Chart.js for all charts.
 - **Micro-interactions:** Fade-in, success toast, error shake, etc.
 - **Loading/Empty/Error:** Use Spinner, EmptyState, and skeletons for loading.
 All tables/lists must be responsive and visually consistent.
+Table shows EmptyState if `data.length === 0` and Spinner if `loading` is true.

 ## 2a.
 Implementation Blueprint (Pattern to Follow for All Pages)

 - Scaffold new pages with: heading, stat cards (Card), action bar (Button), Table (with summaryRow), and Modal (form).
 - Use config-driven columns, summary, and actions for all tables.
 - Always use shared UI components and pass Lucide icons as props.
 - Add FilterBar and Tabs where needed for filtering and sectioning.
+The FilterBar component from `src/components/ui/FilterBar` uses `onSearch`, `onDateRange`, and `onFilterChange` props, not `fields`, `value`, or `onChange`.
 - Keep all state management and CRUD logic in the page component, using useState/useEffect.
+Use centralized types from `types/index.ts` for all data and forms.
 - All new pages and features must follow these patterns for maximum maintainability and consistency.

 ## 3. Directory, Routing & Naming